Mingtiandi

 Mall Yields Appeal

 Based on its 2025 net property income and adjusted for annualised January 2026 rental income, the acquisition yields 3.9 percent overall — 4.1 percent on the retail component and 3.4 percent on the medical and office component, CICT said.
-That implies an annual net property income of approximately S$152 million.
+That implies an annual net property income of approximately S$152 million for the circa 1986 project, which underwent major renovations in the late 1990s and in 2008.

 Tan Choon Siang of CICT